Rogers students launch weather balloon

-ROGERS, Ark, (KFTA) — Students are using a special balloon to get ready for their standardized test.
+ROGERS, Ark, (KNWA) — Students are using a special balloon to get ready for their standardized test.

 Sixth graders at Oakdale Middle School getting hands-on with studying climate change by releasing a weather balloon Thursday morning.
 Students were able to collect their own data and get a better understanding of the climate.